Daphné Charotte (D.)

 Daphné is working on the project "A coalition of hawks and doves?
 Explaining military receptiveness to civil society calls for transparency around the use of force", funded by the Gerda Henkel Stiftung and FASoS.
 The project is led by Dr. Francesca Colli and Dr. Yf Reykers who both act as co-promotors; the promotor is Dr. Giselle Bosse.

 The objective of her research is to understand contemporary policymaking for the protection of civilians (PoC) in conflict, particularly from an organizational learning perspective.
 She examines the cases of NATO, the United States, and the United Nations.
-One of the contributions of her research is that it addresses why and how NATO, the United States, and the United Nations can work with NGOs to improve their PoC policies and efforts.
+A notable contribution of her research is its analysis of the responses of NATO and the United States to public pressure to improve their PoC policies.

 Expertises